What is MAVA?

-The website is a good tool for the schedule and tournament information (and is improved this season).
+The website is a good tool for the schedule and tournament information.
 Most coaches utilize posting announcements on their team page.
 We are making an effort to work with future coaches to ensure better communication and website usage.

 What does MAVA do with my money?

-There are many costs for each player: JO registration with North Country, uniforms, equipment, and facilities for practice, tournament fees and coaches.
+There are many costs for each player: Uniforms, equipment, facilities for practice, tournament fees and (2) coaches.
 MAVA pays our coaches to develop their teams and invest in our players.
 MAVA is not for profit and we intend to use your money for your player each year.